strapi/strapi/docs/v3.x/concepts/models.md

 ## Dynamic Zone

-Dynamic Zone fields let you create a flexible space, in which to compose content, based on a mixed list of components.
+Dynamic Zone fields let you create a flexible space in which to compose content based on a mixed list of components.

 #### Example

-Lets say we created an `slider` and `content` component in `article` category.
+Lets say we created a `slider` and a `content` component in an `article` category.

 **Path —** `./api/article/models/Article.settings.json`.